jasp-stats/jasp-desktop/Docs/development/jasp-qml-guide.md

 - `name`: string identifier (in your R code you will be able to retrieve the value of the dropdown through this identifier)
 - `label`: [optional, default: `""`] text that will be shown above the dropdown
 - `values`: [optional, default: empty] array of (named) values that is shown in the dropdown list, in the case of an unnamed array the value and the label are the same, but when a named array is provided the label shown to the user can be different from the value send to R (see example below)
-- `indexDefaultValue`: [optional, default: `0`] integer specifying the index of the dropdown item that is selected by default, take note that the numbering starts at zero
+- `startValue`: [optional, default: ``] string specifying the value of the dropdown item that is selected by default
+- `currentIndex`, `currentValue`, `currentLabel`: [optional] gives the current index, value or label of the selected item.
+Can be used to set the current item.
+- `currentColumnType`: [read-only] if the values of the dropdown are variables of the dataset, then this property gives the type of this variable, i.e. `scale`, `nominal`, `nominalText`, `ordinal`.
-- `source`: [optional, default: empty] if `values` is empty, you can use the name of a VariablesList (see [Variable Specification](#variable-specification)) to set the source of the values of the DropDown.
-Is source is also empty, then all available columns of the dataset are used.
+- `source`: [optional, default: empty] if `values` is empty, you can use the name of a VariablesList or other kind of source (see [Variable Specification](#variable-specification)) to set the values of the DropDown.
+If source is empty, then all available columns of the dataset are used.
 - `addEmptyValue`: [optional, default: `false`] if `true`, add an empty value with a place holder (see `placeHolderText`) as first element of the dropdown list
 - `placeHolderText`: [optional, default: `<no choice>`] name used if an ampty value is added in the dropdown list
+- `addScrollBar`: [optional, default: `false`] add a scrollbar when the list is displayed.

 <details>
 	<summary>Examples</summary>